1516 Henry: Orbit and classification

 The S-type asteroid orbits the Sun in the central main-belt at a distance of 2.1–3.1 AU once every 4 years and 3 months (1,551 days).
 Its orbit has an eccentricity of 0.19 and an inclination of 9° with respect to the ecliptic.
 No precoveries were taken, and no prior identifications were made.
-Henrys observation arc starts at Nice in August 1939, or 19 months after its official discovery observation.
+Henry's observation arc starts at Nice in August 1939, or 19 months after its official discovery observation.

 Physical characteristics

 In May 2005, a rotational lightcurve of Henry was obtained by French amateur astronomer Christophe Demeautis.
 It gave a rotation period of 17.370 hours with a brightness variation of 0.54 magnitude (U=2).
 In February 2010, photometric observations by David Polishook and others at the Californian Palomar Transient Factory gave a divergent period of 10 hours with an amplitude of only 0.04 (U=2).

 According to the surveys carried out by the Infrared Astronomical Satellite IRAS, the Japanese Akari satellite, and NASA's Wide-field Infrared Survey Explorer with its subsequent NEOWISE mission, Henry measures between 19.19 and 28.55 kilometers in diameter, and its surface has an albedo between 0.039 and 0.070.
 The Collaborative Asteroid Lightcurve Link derives an albedo of 0.0701 and a diameter of 19.98 kilometers with an absolute magnitude of 12.0.